mausumi-ghadei-omniful/microservices-assignment/README.md

 # Microservices Assignment

-This repository contains two microservices built using GoCommons libraries and patterns:
+This repository contains two microservices built using GoCommons libraries and patterns:-

 ## Services